Ayurveda medicine

 Ayurveda for mother and child

-Possibilities and limits of Ayurvedic oncology
+Possibilities and limitations of Ayurvedic oncology

 Is Ayurveda an alternative in the treatment of cancer?
-Ayurvedic oncologist Vaidya Tapankumar MD (Ayu) reports on the state of research and healing successes.
+Ayurvedic oncologist Vaidya Tapankumar MD (Ayu) reports on the current state of research and healing successes.

 Native plants according to Ayurvedic criteria